OPC Studio User's Guide and Reference

 from OpcLabs.EasyOpc.UA import *

-You can also import individual types, by specifying the type name name instead of the asterisk (*).
+You can also import individual types, by specifying the type name instead of the asterisk (*).

 Extension Methods